haneeshahanee/QA_Assessment/README.md

 4. Check if the product page loaded correctly
 5. Save a screenshot of the product page

-The whole thing runs automatically once you start it - pretty cool!
+The whole thing runs automatically once you start it

 ## Why I Built It This Way